Lineosaurus/Lineosaurus/README.md

 > Note: The latest version is recommended

-That's it! it will update once a day with your GitHub stats.
+That's it! it will update once a day! 🎉

 ## Notes